Welcome

 Ambrose Bierce

 Milton Frederick WendtThe parents of my grandfather, Milton Frederick Wendt, died when he was young, and as a result he was shuttled back and forth between various relatives until he reached the age where he could be out on his own.
-His lonely time growing up was filled with the kind of farm work and hard labor typical of kids of his age and class, and it moulded his character with an easy-going, generous exterior which stoically hid what must have been a painful and difficult you.
+His lonely time growing up was filled with the kind of farm work and hard labor typical of kids of his age and class, and it moulded his character with an easy-going, generous exterior which stoically hid what must have been a painful and difficult youth.
 By the time I came along and was growing up, I always knew my grandfather as a hard worker who would come home from work for lunch, quickly eat, and then take a short nap before he went back.
-I had to be very quiet when he was around during the day.
+I had to be very quiet when he was around during his lunch hour.
 On his rare days off when he did not have to work on the car or do some other home repair chore, he would love to go down usually by himself, to the river or out to a lake and go fishing.
 There was also the occasional vacation where he and my grandmother would travel around pulling a little trailer behind their car, and often staying several days on the coast above Bodega Bay or down south in Yosemite.
-After he retired, I always remember him working hard on some project out in his garage.
+After he retired, I always remember him always working hard on some project out in his garage.
 Aside from my memory of him being a hard worker, I also remember him as a kindly old guy who was always attempting to elicit a laugh from those around him.

 Naming this website also proved to be difficult.
 At first wanting to call it "The Wendt Family of Sonoma County" website, I realized that would not work here since there appears to have been another Wendt family in the county which has a history almost as long as mine.
 I had always thought the Wendt name was somewhat rare and unique but nothing could be further from the truth.
 Calling the website "The Frederick Wendt Family of Sonoma County" after the first Wendt in my family which had come to Sonoma, would not have worked either, since it appears that their first Wendt was also a Frederick.
-Though completely unrelated at least while in this country, many of the names of the members of that group are duplicated in my group (including a contemporary member who has my name).
+Though completely unrelated at least while in this country, many of the names of the members of that group are duplicated in my group (including a contemporary member who has my first name).
 Since my grandfather spent all of his adult life in Napa rather than Sonoma County, I could not name it after him either.
 So I settled with his father's name, William M. Wendt, which I believe is not found in the other Wendt group.
-That this so titled website provides a keystone to connect my two other websites for my grandfather's mother's family made good logical sense to me.
+That this so titled website provides a keystone to connect my two other websites for my grandfather's mother's families made good logical sense to me.
 That I probably know the least about my grandfather's parents as compared to some of their ancestors is one of those persistent kinds of questions which will probably always incite me to continue this search.
-This is dedicated to my grandfather's stories which were never told.
+This work then is dedicated to my grandfather's stories which were never told.

 All Rights Reserved

-This page created on 08/04/03 21:33.
+This page created on 08/04/03.
+Updated 04/05/21 11:49.
+21:33.